HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Model architecture

 \subsection{Overview}

-As illustrated in Figure \ref{fig:main_arch}, HUTFormer is based on a hierarchical U-net structure to \textit{generate} and \textit{utilize} multi-scale representations of traffic data.
+As illustrated in Fig. \ref{fig:main_arch}, HUTFormer is based on a hierarchical U-net structure to generate and utilize multi-scale representations of traffic data.
 In this subsection, we intuitively discuss each component of HUTFormer and its two-stage training strategy.

 First, we discuss the hierarchical encoder.
 The window Transformer layer is the basis for generating multi-scale representations, {which calculates self-attention within a small window to limit the receptive field.} Then, segment merging acts as a pooling layer, reducing the sequence length to produce larger-scale representations.
 By combining them, lower layers can focus on smaller-scale features while higher layers focus on larger-scale features, thus successfully generating multi-scale features.
 Then, an intermediate prediction is made based on the top-layer representations.
-However, considering that the top-layer features are semantically strong but coarse-grained, the intermediate prediction {may fail to capture rapidly changing local details, \eg the red line in Figure \ref{figure:intro}(b).}
+However, considering that the top-layer features are semantically strong but coarse-grained, the intermediate prediction {may fail to capture rapidly changing local details, e.g., the red line in Fig. \ref{figure:intro}b.}

 {To address the above problem}, the hierarchical decoder aims to fine-tune the intermediate prediction by incorporating multi-scale representations.
-U-net~\cite{2015UNet,2021SwinUNet} is a popular structure for utilizing multi-scale representations, especially in computer vision tasks~(\eg semantic segmentation).
-In these tasks, the pixels of the input and target images are aligned, \ie models operate on the same image.
-However, for traffic \textit{forecasting} tasks, the input and output sequences are {not the same sequence, \ie} not aligned.
-Thus, the representations generated by the encoder and the decoder cannot be directly superimposed as regular U-net structures~\cite{2015UNet, 2021SwinUNet} do for computer vision tasks.
-To this end, we design a cross-scale Transformer layer, which uses the representations from the decoder as \textit{queries} and the multi-scale features from the encoder as \textit{keys} and \textit{values} to retrieve information.
-Such a top-down pathway and lateral connects help to combine the multi-scale representations, thus enhancing the prediction accuracy.
+U-net~\citep{2015UNet,2021SwinUNet} is a popular structure for utilizing multi-scale representations, especially in computer vision tasks~(e.g., semantic segmentation).
+In these tasks, the pixels of the input and target images are aligned, i.e., models operate on the same image.
+However, for traffic forecasting tasks, the input and output sequences are {not the same sequence, i.e.,} not aligned.
+Thus, the representations generated by the encoder and the decoder cannot be directly superimposed as regular U-net structures~\citep{2015UNet, 2021SwinUNet} do for computer vision tasks.
+To this end, we design a cross-scale Transformer layer, which uses the representations from the decoder as queries and the multi-scale features from the encoder as keys and values to retrieve information.
+Such a top-down pathway and lateral connects help to combine the multi--scale representations, thus enhancing the prediction accuracy.